helenarichie/helenarichie.github.io/_tabs/food.md

 ![Desktop View](/assets/img/tabs/food/sourdough2a.jpg){: width="589" height="357" style="max-width: 40%" .normal}
 ![Desktop View](/assets/img/tabs/food/sourdough2b.jpg){: width="589" height="357" style="max-width: 40%" .normal}
 <br>
-Made this with a blend of whole wheat and white bread flour, it was pretty good.
+Made this with a blend of whole wheat and white bread flour and it was pretty good.
 The ear was so beautiful, too!